ShaneShang/SimplifiedRPM-Visual-Reasoning/README.md

 # SimplifiedRPM-Visual-Reasoning
-Code and data for our paper on visual reasoning
+This repository contains the code and data for our paper *"Unraveling the Geometry of Visual Relational Reasoning."*

+Contact: jiaqishang@g.harvard.edu